-- Gathering evidence to substantiate your rationale for parks involvement in health programmes, is a key element in "Making the Case". - Offer evidence and guidance about people health and wellbeing to all the components of Protected Areas' management: planning of uses and activities, ecosystem conservation, public use management and communication. - Investing in visitor surveys that invite feedback about health benefits will pay dividends, in providing information that can influence perception and opinion about the value of the Protected Area. - Learning from other situations across Europe helps so staying connected to and contributing to the EUROPARC HPHPe network is essential.
+Find out more here - Gathering evidence to substantiate your rationale for parks involvement in health programmes, is a key element in "Making the Case". - Offer evidence and guidance about people health and wellbeing to all the components of Protected Areas' management: planning of uses and activities, ecosystem conservation, public use management and communication. - Investing in visitor surveys that invite feedback about health benefits will pay dividends, in providing information that can influence perception and opinion about the value of the Protected Area. - Learning from other situations across Europe helps so staying connected to and contributing to the EUROPARC HPHPe network is essential.

+What you can do

+HPHPe Check List

 Making the case > Strategic Planning

 The positive links between health and environment are well established, and are becoming more evident in many policy areas such as planning, transport, sport, education and tourism.
 This provides an opportunity for Protected Area site managers to show that they are responding to these policies, and that their sites represent a valuable asset which can contribute to an overall policy framework that seeks public health benefits from a well managed suite of nature sites.

+م الاً ال

+ĺ Policy

+Goal

 A clear link between the strategic objectives of Protected Area site management and health policies and priorities at national / regional / corporate level.

+What to do

 Obtain an understanding of relevant wider health policies so that the principles of site management can be shown to fit within this strategic framework.
 Prior to management planning, assess the site in terms of its potential to deliver health objectives - include aspects such as: accessibility (including by public transport and active travel) and facilities for public use; current uses related to physical activity and well-being.

-A site management plan that responds to local health issues.

-Assess the potential for site improvements that will enhance the health-promoting potential of the site - including additional tree cover for shade; short, circular easygoing routes for people with mobility issues.
+Assess the potential for site improvements that will enhance the health-promoting A site management plan that potential of the site - including additional tree cover for shade; short, circular easyresponds to local health issues. going routes for people with mobility issues.
+Ensure that local health stakeholders - health sector, providers of supportive outdoor

-Ensure that local health stakeholders - health sector, providers of supportive outdoor health programmes, and local communities - are engaged in the management planning process.
+health programmes, and local communities - are engaged in the management planning process.